-The Main Menu can be entered from the Home Screen
+The Main Menu can be entered from the Home Screen by touching the soft key.

 The menu system utilizes icons to represent each selection.

 The currently selected menu is displayed as an inversed image with a text description shown at the top of the display.